johnno1962/Xtrace/README.md

 The XRDetailViewController.m then switches to instance viewing of a specific UILabel when the detail view loads.

+You can display the symbol calling the method on entry by using:

+	[Xtrace showCaller:YES];

 Display of method arguments is now on by default, but if you have problems:

 	[Xtrace showArguments:NO];